Frequently Asked Questions (FAQ)

 Where are the classes held?

 Upon request, a certificate of hours attended will be provided.
-When the class is a part of the Adult Secondary Program, a transcript showing units and grades earned can be provided.
+When the class is a part of the Adult Secondary Education Program, a transcript showing units and grades earned can be provided.
 Requests for attendance verification need to be made within one year of the class.

 Are textbooks used?